davidtwco/rfcs/text/0000-build-std.md

 - If `build-std = "always"`, then the pre-built standard library will be used only if it has an identical configuration to the current profile.

-**TODO:** how does it know if the profile matches and what about profile overrides **TODO:** compiler builtins' codegen-units
-**TODO:** which dependencies of std are built, what about proc_macro, libtest, etc. is it the sysroot crate? etc.?
-**TODO:** libunwind is in self-contained, does it need to be in a not rust-std component?
-**TODO:** breakage on non-std targets?

 When the pre-built standard library is not used or available, Cargo will build and use the standard library from source with the requested profile.
 See [*Vendored `rust-src`*][vendored-rust-src] for how Cargo will get the sources of